-In this post, you’ll learn why you need a domain email service, and why keeping that email inbox separate from your hosting account is so important.
+In this post, you’ll learn why you need a custom domain email service, and why keeping that email inbox separate from your hosting account is so important.

 You’re getting set up in your business, and you want to start doing all the online business things.
 That includes building an email list of interested leads and marketing to that list to convert those leads into paying clients.